-Like their close relatives the woodpeckers, Flickers brace themselves against trunks and branches using stiff tail feathers.
+Like their close relatives the woodpeckers, flickers brace themselves against trunks and branches using stiff tail feathers.
 Male Northern Flickers have red "moustaches"; females have tan-to-gray ones you may not notice.
 Both have tails with a lot of red when seen from below.
-The final image, of a feather, shows why Northern Flickers in this part of the country were once known as "Red-shafted Flickers."
+The final image, of a feather, shows why Northern Flickers in this part of the country were once known as "Red-Shafted Flickers."

 Ladder-backed Woodpecker (Picoides scalaris)

 Key characteristics to look for: the banded black and white back and the light face marked with black lines.
 If the top of the head is red, the individual is a male.
-My two photos of a female are of the same individual.
-At the time she was hanging on desert willow seed pods and pecking her way into them.
-Was she looking for seeds?
-Or for insects in the seed pods?
-My guess is the latter.
+Two of my photos are of a female hanging on desert willow seed pods and pecking her way into them.
+A few days later, I caught a different female trying to peck her way into pecans.

 Downy Woodpecker (Picoides pubescens)